 Skútustaðagígar area

 Skútustaðagígar is the name of some crater-like formations in the North of Iceland in the Lake Mývatn area.
-They are not considered volcanic craters as there was no lava coming out of them.

 The craters were formed by the steam accumulated in the ground during a volcanic eruption nearby.
-The lava ran from the volcano and came across the Skútustaðagígar area that was a wetland back then.
-Then the hot steam from underground caused an explosion from which resulted in the crater-like forms we see today.
+The lava ran from the volcano and came across the Skútustaðagígar area which was a wetland back then.